precice/tutorials/partitioned-elastic-beam/README.md

 summary: This tutorial describes how to run a structure-structure interaction simulation with CalculiX running on both sides.
 ---

+{% note %}
-{% include note.html content="Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/partitioned-elastic-beam).
-Read how in the [tutorials introduction](https://www.precice.org/tutorials.html)." %}
+Get the [case files of this tutorial](https://github.com/precice/tutorials/tree/master/partitioned-elastic-beam).
+Read how in the [tutorials introduction](https://www.precice.org/tutorials.html).
+{% endnote %}

 ## Setup